nghiadt22-pl/ocrlab/.ai/epic-1/story-1.story.md

 - Azure Queue will be used for asynchronous processing of PDF files.
 - PostgreSQL is being used for storing metadata and user data.
 - We're following a TDD approach for development, writing tests before implementing features.
+- **Important**: All backend code must be tested both locally and in the deployed environment before marking tasks as complete.

 ## Next Steps

-1. Get approval for this story to move it to "In Progress" status
-2. Complete the remaining tasks:
+1. Complete the remaining tasks:
-   - Create Usage monitoring and Billing pages
-   - Configure Azure Queue for processing jobs
    - Write tests for components, API, and database
    - Configure CI/CD pipeline
    - Set up development, staging, and production environments
    - Set up logging and monitoring
-3. Update this story file as tasks are completed
+2. Update this story file as tasks are completed
-4. Once all tasks are complete, mark this story as "Complete" and create Story-2 (Core Functionality Development)
+3. Once all tasks are complete, mark this story as "Complete" and create Story-2 (Core Functionality Development)

 ## Chat Command Log